-There’s nothing better when a public relations rep sends a journalist a press release that is “under embargo.”
-This means the reporter can’t publish a word regarding the contents of the press release until the after a certain date and time.
+Sometimes a public relations rep sends a journalist a press release that is “under embargo.”
+This means the reporter can’t publish a word regarding the contents of the press release until after a certain date and time.
 But in this day and age, journalists and public relations professionals alike may find that a press embargo isn’t as secure as they might think.

-Case in point: A while back I wrote a story based on an embargoed press release.
+A while back I wrote a story for a west-coast newspaper based on an embargoed press release.
 It was to be held under wraps until Monday.
-But the public relations firm that drafted the press release had set no specific time.
-Sometimes the public relations rep will tell me that the release will hit the news wires at 7:00 AM.
-With this press release, however, I wasn’t given a time.
+But the public relations firm that drafted the press release had set an embargo date, but no specific time.
 I wrote the story for Monday’s paper and called it a day.

 Now, the paper I wrote for doesn’t put its daily version online until about 3:00 AM EST. And there won’t be a critical mass of print readers until probably around 7:30 AM at the earliest.
 So it wasn’t really fair when I saw the Reuters story, on the same subject, hit at 12:01 AM EST on Monday.
 Or when the New York Times‘ version hit at around 1:00 AM EST. But pity the L.A.
 Times, because it was three hours behind and couldn’t run anything until 3:00 AM EST, around the same time my story became available online.